ulosino/ulosino/docs/reference/Architecture.md

 # The ULOSINO Architecture

 At ULOSINO, we value the speed, appearance, safety, and architectural integrity of our web app.
 At it's very core, ULOSINO is a Next.js application with a Progressive Web App implementation.
 The Next.js framework uses React under the hood and has been developed by the web's frontiers, including Vercel, Google, and Facebook.
-ULOSINO is powered by Vercel and their premium CDN and Edge solutions.
-The combination of Next.js and Vercel leads to great experiences for our international customer base.
+ULOSINO is powered by Vercel and is therefore on the Edge.
+The combination of Next.js and Vercel leads to great experiences for our customers across the world.

-This document is a low-level overview of the ULOSINO architecture.
+This document is an overview of the ULOSINO architecture.

 ## File Types